Any links to Amazon are affiliate links.

-Kaitlyn also has regular times, but I have her go more often than Brayden.
-As she has gotten better about recognizing when to go, I have cut back on required times.
-Here are her current required times at 2.5:
+When the child is young and first potty training, I have her go to the potty at regular times.
+As they get better about recognizing when to go, I cut back on required times.
+Here are some sample required times.

 - In the morning (I will note that for us, in the morning is before bath.
 It is a good idea to have your child go potty before bath no matter what time of day it is at)

 - After bath

 - After each meal (eating fires up the digestive tract, so it is a normal time to need to use the bathroom)